vanshika145/Policy/server/DEPLOYMENT_CHECKLIST.md

 ## ✅ Ready for Deployment!

 Your backend is now ready for deployment to Render.
-The webhook URL format matches the expected format shown in your image.
+The requirements.txt compatibility issues have been fixed.